Djangodv/notes/gitub.md

 ## Repository setup

-The easiest way to setup a repository on Github is cloning it locally
+The easiest way to setup a repository on Github is cloning it locally.

 `git clone 'link'`: creates a linked copy by cloning a repository into a directory

-In order to delete a git repository delete the .git
+In order to delete a git repository delete the .git.

 ## Commits

-A commit is record of what changes you have made since the last time Staging area: file that stores information about what will go into you next commit
+A commit is record of what changes you have made since the last time.

 `git add 'file'`: add specified file to staging area `git add .`: add all files to staging area (expect deletions?)
 `git add -A`: stage all changes including deletions
+>The staging area stores information about what will go into your next commit

 `git restore`: remove staged files from staging area